The theology company logo

 In English grammar, we call the names of things nouns, and the names of actions verbs, and these two classes of words, together with all sorts of modifiers, go to make up our language.
 So 'the boy killed the cat' gives us a clear representation of a certain class of event.
 More specifically, 'John killed Tigger' narrows the field down to the interaction of a particular boy with a particular cat.

 We call the correspondence between name and named meaning.
-Mathematics has a more general concept, mapping, to cover the same idea.
+Mathematics has a more general concepts, mapping and correspondence, to cover the same idea.
 The idea is intuitive.
 Each point in a geographic map corresponds to some point on the surface of the earth, and vice versa.
 We create a mapping between two mathematical structures when we establish correspondences between named points in the structures.
+Map (mathematics) - Wikipedia

 A natural language is sufficient to describe everything that happens in a natural world.
 So we can say a mapping exists between the language and the world.
 Our minds embody this mapping, so that we can observe a situation and describe it in our language.
 We also embody the inverse mapping, whereby we observe a piece of natural language and act it out or imagine it acted out in the natural world.

 Mathematical language feeds upon itself, so that it may grow large enough to describe everything that happens in any possible world.
-One version of this language is the Cantor universe.
-We use this sum of all possible worlds to approach the immensity of god.
+One version of this language is set theory invented by Georg Cantor.
+We can use set theory to develop transfinite numbers, an unbounded collection of names with which we can approach the immensity of God or the Universe.
+Transfinite numbers - Wikipedia, Set theory - Wikipedia, Jech

 Books